Which Oil is Best for a Kidney Patient?

 Cottonseed Oil

 Despite these health benefits cottonseed oil is highly refined and high in saturated fat when compared to other oils.
-Cottonseed oil is not for the kidneys and should be avoided by renal patients.

 Duck Fat

-Duck fat comes from the skin of ducks.
-It contains MUFA oleic acid and PUFA linoleic acid.
 There is also a large amount of saturated fat.
 A one-half cup contains about 32 grams of saturated fat.

-Duck fat also has a tendency to go bad faster than other fats and oils when put in hot temperatures.
+However, duck fat also has a tendency to go bad faster than other fats and oils when put in hot temperatures.

 Flaxseed (Linseed) Oil

-Linum usitatissimum or Flaxseed means “very useful” in Latin.
+Linum usitatissimum or flaxseed means “very useful” in Latin.
 Flaxseed is used when it is being referred to as a food item.
-Linseed is a term in regards to it being used for industry and feed purposes.

-Flaxseed has been researched for its positive effects on heart health, high blood pressure, diabetes, cancer risk, arthritis, autoimmune, osteoporosis, and neurological disorders.
+It has been researched for its positive effects on heart health, high blood pressure, diabetes, cancer risk, arthritis, autoimmune, osteoporosis, and neurological disorders.
 It is also anti-inflammatory and may improve blood vessel function.

-Grapeseed oil comes from the seeds of Sativa grapes.
+Grape seed oil comes from the seeds of Sativa grapes.
 It is a by-product of the wine-making process.

-The main PUFAs in grapeseed oil is linolenic acid.
-This essential fat accounts for between 66 and 75 percent of the oil’s total fat content.
 This oil is also a rich source of vitamin E and the antioxidants flavonoids, carotenoids, tannins, resveratrol, and quercetin.
 These compounds have anti-inflammatory capabilities that may improve health.

 Hemp Seed Oil

 Hemp seed oil is the oil seeds of the Cannabis sativa plant.
 This is a different variety than the cannabis plant known for making marijuana.
-Hemp plants do contain trace amounts of the psychoactive compounds THC but they will not get you high.

 This oil contains about 76% PUFAs with a small amount of monounsaturated fat and saturated fat.
 One tablespoon contains about 11 grams PUFA, 2 grams monounsaturated fat, and 1 gram saturated fat.

 The hemp seed oil contains a good ratio of the PUFAs omega 3 and omega 6 fats.
-These are essential fats that need to be consumed in the diet.
-This oil also is a good source of vitamin E, and the antioxidants chlorophyll, carotenoids, and phenols.

 This is a cold-pressed unrefined oil with a nutty flavor.
 The darker the green color, the grassier it tastes.
 The green color also protects its shelf-life.
 When exposed to light it will turn to a yellowish color.

-The presence of omega 3 and omega 6 fat in hemp oil may help reduce cholesterol, blood pressure, and heart disease.
-Hemp oil’s antioxidant compounds provide an anti-inflammatory effect that may help improve diabetes and immune health.
+The presence of omega-3 and omega-6 fat in hemp seed oil may help reduce cholesterol, blood pressure, and heart disease.

 Lard (Pork Fat)

 Lard is pork fat.
-It was originally used as butter until the 1970s.
-It is high in saturated fats with some unsaturated fats.
+It was used as butter until the 1970s.

 One tablespoon of pork fat contains 5 grams saturated fat, 5 grams monounsaturated fat, and 1 gram polyunsaturated fat.